 Pu Ta Leng Mountain – near Sapa

-Nicknamed "Green Paradise" by hikers, Pu Ta Leng is located in the Lai Cai Province, similar to Fansipan and Phu Si Lung, and is the third tallest peak in Vietnam.
-Although easier to climb than Pu Ta Leng, this 10,003.28 foot (3,049 meters) mountain requires a local guide to reach its peak.
+Nicknamed "Green Paradise" by hikers, Pu Ta Leng is located in the Lao Cai Province, similar to Fansipan and Phu Si Lung, and is the third tallest peak in Vietnam.
+Although easier to climb than Pu Ta Leng, this 3,049 meter (10,003 foot) mountain requires a local guide to reach its peak.
 The mountain’s lush landscape is dotted with streams, which makes it an eye-catching …

 Fansipan (Phan Xi Pang) Mountain – near Sapa